 In fact, from what I’ve read so far, the shooting took 72 minutes.
-The shooter could’ve have killed many more people if he took 1 aimed shot per minute instead of shooting so rapidly.
+The shooter could’ve killed many more people if he took 1 aimed shot per minute, instead of shooting so rapidly.

 Another type of device to allow rapid fire of a rifle is a hand crank.
 These devices typically clamp onto the trigger guard of the rifle and a small actuator moves the trigger as the crank is turned.

 Yes, these can allow very rapid firing but at the time of the original writing of this article, they were not machine guns either – there’s still one trigger “pull” for every bullet being fired.
 However, they’ve since been banned.

 There was recently a obnoxious device called the auto-glove.
 Upon seeing it, I wondered how it was legal and why anyone would want it.